Cooper T53 and T53P

 F2-8-60

 New for Jack Brabham in 1960, and used by him in all World Championship races his title-winning season.
 After the United States Grand Prix at Riverside in California on 20 November 1960, the two works T53s were shipped to Ardmore for the New Zealand GP on 7 January 1961.
 Brabham used F2-8-60 again at the Lady Wigram Trophy on 21 January, and then it had to be rapidly shipped to Australia for the Warwick Farm race on 29 January, as his own car, F2-17-60, had been delayed on its way from South Africa.
 Photographs show that this New Zealand car was the one Brabham used at the later Australian races.
 It was returned to England, and was next seen at the Silverstone International Trophy in May 1961, where Ron Flockhart drove it as a Brabham Racing Organisation entry, but crashed in the rain.
-This car was not seen again.
+The car was not seen again in 1961.

 F2-12-60